Table of Contents

 - It gives relief in constipation due to its laxative properties.

 - It gives relief in peptic-ulcer.

-- It gives significant reduction in gastric acidity response, and endoscopic healing.
+- It gives a significant reduction in gastric acidity response and endoscopic healing.

 - Patanjali Amla Swaras gives strength to heart, brain, stomach and other bodily organs and cures weakness caused by excessive and premature loss of the semen.